 Product & Brand Design – Jonathan Haggard

-I created a communicative and flexible mark was by establishing a grid around the world, then using it as a framework to create letterforms.
-The umlats above the world create a anchoring international element that serves as a signature.
+I created a communicative and flexible mark by establishing a grid around the earth, then using it as a framework to create letterforms.
+The umlats above the world create a anchoring international element that serves as a signature element that can be used agnostic of the logo.

 Learning a language can be a mess at first, with familiar yet strange sounds seeming hectic.
 While learning, the student starts to see the underlying structure of the language and pieces things together in a way that they can understand.
 Absolute fluency of the language is represented by the language's parent nation flag being totally assembled.